 Use the strip ruching guide to make the dimensional sunflowers on this quilt.

-A Quilter's Aphabet
+A Quilter's Alphabet

 A Quilter's Alphabet is the perfect way to personalize your next quilt.

 These are the beautiful Old English letters that I used on our family album quilts and on Little Boy Dreams, which I made for our grandson, Brandon.